alexfernandez/alexfernandez.github.io/2021/understanding-quantum-mechanics.md

 It is this wave function that is passing through both slits at the same time, and which causes bands to appear in the detectors.
+Note: the wave simulation that we saw at the beginning is not exact for quantum wave functions.
+As you can see below, a more realistic simulation based on Schrödinger's equation still shows interference after passing a double slit.

 ![A more precise simulation of a wave packet passing a double slit.](pics/understanding-quantum-mechanics-simulation.webm "A round blob approaches a double slit; after reaching it some waves bounce back, while others pass through showing interference.
 Source:  https://commons.wikimedia.org/w/index.php?title=File%3ADouble_slit_experiment.webm.")

-Note: the wave simulation that we saw at the beginning is not exact for quantum wave functions.
-As we see above, a refined version still shows interference in the wave function.

 ## The Light Debate